Dish Network pays dividend, shares rise

-Dish Network Corp lost more subscribers than expected because of a promotion by its main rival, DirecTV, but the satellite television provider paid shareholders a rare dividend, which sent its stock up as much as 7 percent.
+Dish Network Corp lost more subscribers than expected because of promotions from rivals such as DirecTV, but the satellite television provider paid shareholders a rare dividend, which sent its stock up as much as 7 percent.

 The company said on Monday it would pay a one-time dividend of $2.00 per share, which analysts said placated investors who may have been worried about the cash strategy of Dish's billionaire chairman, Charlie Ergen.